 One of the great things about owning an iPad, unless you’ve jailbroken it, is the chance of it becoming infected with a virus is almost zero.
 There is currently no malware that targets iPads exclusively, so you’re safe from some major issues; however, there are still things to watch out for.

 There are a few ways to verify you’re not looking at adware or a phishing scam, and they don’t necessitate buying anything.
-There are also ways to protect your iPad so you avoid these issues altogether and avoid getting malware if you’ve jailbroken your tablet.
-Here’s how to check for bad advertisements and malware on your iPad, and how to keep it safe going forward.
+There are also ways to protect your iPad so you avoid these issues altogether and avoid getting malware — even if you’ve jailbroken your tablet.

 How to check your iPad for malware and other issues

 To check if you’re looking at adware or a phishing scam on your iPad when you’re browsing the internet, check the URL in your web browser.
 If the URL has misspellings, or a lot of numbers and letters, it’s very likely a scam and you should exit the page.

 If you keep encountering a page that says you have malware or a virus on your device, or if a persistent pop-up ad won’t disappear, clear your iPad’s cache.
 This eliminates most saved passwords from your browser, so store your passwords elsewhere, such as a password manager, before you follow the next steps.

 Once you have your passwords saved, open Settings, then tap Safari in the left menu.
 Tap the Clear History and Website Data link on the lower part of the page and tap Clear to confirm your choice.
 That malware/virus warning should now go away, as should any pop-ups.